Clifton893/Clifton893/README.md

 - ⚡ Fun fact: ...
 -->

-My name's Clifton, and I'm a self-taught UX designer.
+My name's Clifton, and I'm a self-taught engineer.

 After being a chef for seven years, I realized I needed to do more with my life.
 So I taught myself how to code.
 For half a year, I woke up at 4:00am every day, and studied coding before I left for my job at 7:00am.
 Designing the front end *thrilled* me, and I couldn't learn enough about typography, interface design, color, and visual hierarchy.
 Then, when I went to a UX Meetup, I realized I'd found my dream career.

 I'm still in the transition phase of my career change, and COVID-19 destroying the economy didn't help me any.
 But chefs are scrappy, and I **will** succeed. 👍

-🛠 **I’m currently working on** a personal/portfolio website, [my blog](https://medium.com/sushi-chef-stories)'s next article, and recovering from a 3-month unemployment period.
+🛠 **I’m currently working on** [my blog](https://medium.com/sushi-chef-stories)'s next article, which is about the Japan's summertime insects.

 🌱 **I’m currently learning** React.js